About Us

 The organisation was created specifically to promote sustainable best practice.

-We chose to create a promotional vehicle capable of giving pleasure, knowledge and experience to our audience focusing on sustainable products and services at home, at play, at work and when travelling.
+We chose to create a promotional vehicle capable of giving pleasure, knowledge and experience to our audience focusing on the Four Pillars of Health - nutrition, exercise, sleep and mental resilience.

 We are an independent, pragmatic organisation, working alongside nationally respected UK companies such as British Standards Institute (BSI), Ordnance Survey, the Soil Association, English Heritage, the Royal Horticultural Society and the National Trust for Scotland.